tracking-exposed/facebook.tracking.exposed/content/get-involved.md

 Please!
 Read carefully the existing open tickets, what is listed there would be addressed with a certain time, and then reported in our [monthly report](https://tracking.exposed/monthly).
 In the mattermost channel we can have a discussion about your issue, before you open it on github.

-## Third step: active role
+{{<colorblock text="Third step: take an active role." >}}

+Now is time for you to specialize and do what you might originally looked for:

-* TODO
+* Algorithm analysis? figuring out the proper research question TODO

-### The issue with volunteers
+* Community Support?
+* Outreach and communication?

+### Conclusion: complexity in volunteering

-They require time. knowledge transfert, weekly support, constant updates.
-We are trying to build a self-sustaining system, and there is not a cookbook because every community is different.
+It require time and planning from our side.
+We should do knowledge transfert, weekly support, constant updates.
+The goal is having new people which shares our value and become independent in actions.
+We should aim to an inclusive, growing self-sustaining system, and there is not a cookbook because every community is different.